2007 UEFA Super Cup

 The 2007 UEFA Super Cup was the 32nd UEFA Super Cup, an annual football match between the winners of the previous season's UEFA Champions League and UEFA Cup competitions.
 The match was held at the Stade Louis II in Monaco on 31 August 2007 and contested by Milan, who won the 2006–07 UEFA Champions League, and Sevilla, winners of the 2006–07 UEFA Cup.
 Sevilla were looking to become only the second team to defend the trophy in its history, the first being Milan, who had previously won the trophy four times.
 This was Milan's seventh appearance in the Super Cup, putting them one ahead of the previous season's runners-up, Barcelona.

-The death of Sevilla midfielder Antonio Puerta raised a possibility that the match would be cancelled, but the game was still played, and all players wore the name "PUERTA" on their shirt, below their number.
+The death of Sevilla midfielder Antonio Puerta three days prior raised a possibility that the match would be cancelled, but the game was still played, and all players wore the name "PUERTA" on their shirt, below their number.

 Milan won the match 3–1, with goals from Filippo Inzaghi, Marek Jankulovski and the UEFA Club Footballer of the Year, Kaká.
 All three of Milan's goals came in the second half after Renato had put Sevilla 1–0 up after only 14 minutes.
 This was Milan's fifth Super Cup title, a new record.